On This Page:

 - Who can help me navigate the medical system?
 Is there an oncology social worker or patient navigator available at this hospital?

 - Does the doctor seem interested in my questions?
-Is he/she easy to communicate with?
+Is the communication easy?

 - Did I get enough time with the doctor to answer all of my questions?